-Renaissance Scholars, Discovery Scholars, and Global Scholars are academic honors that recognize graduating seniors.
+Renaissance Scholars, Discovery Scholars, and Global Scholars are academic honors awarded upon graduation that recognize graduating seniors who meet the criteria.
 Interested USC undergraduates may apply and receive the distinction upon commencement.
 Scholars will receive a medallion to wear at graduation, have their distinction noted on their final transcript from the University, and can apply for consideration for the Prize Competition.
 Each year, ten students from each of the three distinctions are selected for a $10,000 prize towards graduate study.
+Seniors can earn more than one distinction but can only receive one prize.

 In honor of former University President Steven Sample and his wife Kathryn, the Renaissance Scholar distinction recognizes undergraduate students who have excelled in their studies while completing a major and a minor (or two majors) in widely disparate fields of study.
 The objective is to achieve breadth and depth in two widely separate fields of thought.

 The Global Scholar distinction honors students who excel in their studies both at home and abroad.
 Students must spend at least 10 weeks abroad during their undergraduate studies and complete a capstone project related to their international experiences.
 Global Scholars participate in activities that expose them to new perspectives, and challenge the status quo.

 The Discovery Scholar distinction honors undergraduate students who excel in the classroom while demonstrating the ability to create exceptional new scholarship or artistic works in any major concentration offered at the University.